austinbutler/openwrt-wol-cli/README.md

 Assumes .255 for broadcast IP.
 You can change this in the script, or suggest I change that from being hardcoded.

+Also assumes the first two lines of the router's host file are localhost and the router itself.

 ## Running

 I find it easier to run the script by calling the shell when using a mobile device.
 The default shell with Gargoyle is `ash`.